ugrewer/APSIM_RotationTraining/docs/crop rotations and sequences.rst

 Now, we should be able to modify the three target parameters *"skip row configuration"*, *"tillering method"*, and *"fertile tiller number"* to their desired values: solid row configuration, fixed tillering method, and zero fertile tillers.

-The above provided an example of a work routing of how to implement minor changes to *manager* script, without thorough knowledge or skills in *C#* programming.
+The above provided an example of a work routing that implements minor changes to a *manager* script, without thorough knowledge or skills in *C#* programming.

 Subheading